B4st/B4st.github.io/_posts/2019-04-20-side-channel-attacks.md

 DPA is a more advanced form of power analysis, which can allow an attacker to compute the intermediate values within cryptographic computations through statistical analysis of data collected from multiple cryptographic operations.

 Power analysis attacks cannot generally be detected by a device, since the attacker's monitoring is normally passive.
 In addition, the attack is non-invasive.
 As a result, physical enclosures, auditing capabilities, and attack detectors are ineffective.
-Instead, engineers must ensure that devices' power variations do not reveal information usable by attackers.
+Instead, engineers must ensure that device's power variations do not reveal information usable by attackers.

-Further detail will be provided in the section about the chipwhisperer tool.

 ### Electromagnetic Attacks
 These types of attacks require measuring the amount of electromagnetic radiation being emitted from a device and then performing signal analysis on those measurements.
 These attacks are both non-invasive and passive in nature, as they are performed by monitoring the normal behavior of the target.
 The techniques mentioned in the 'History' section of this document are types of electromagnetic attacks, and they are sometimes referred to as TEMPEST, Van Eck Phreaking, or radiation monitoring attacks.